Signal Processing over Time-Varying Graphs: A Systematic Review: Applications

-\textbf{5) Financial analysis:} The integration of TV-GSP within financial analysis addresses diverse and complex challenges within dynamic financial systems, where interactions between entities such as stocks, transactions, and institutions change over time.
-TV-GSP approaches empower researchers and analysts to harness the temporal and structural dynamics of financial interactions, enabling real-time insights into evolving networks.
-Financial applications of TV-GSP include fraud detection, risk assessment, and stock price forecasting.
+The integration of TVGs within financial analysis addresses diverse and complex challenges within dynamic financial systems, where interactions between entities such as stocks, transactions, and institutions change over time.
+TVGs empower researchers and analysts to harness the temporal and structural dynamics of financial interactions, enabling real-time insights into evolving networks.
+Financial applications of TVGSP and TVGNNs include fraud detection, market volatility analysis, and stock price forecasting.